Northwest Suburban Music Teachers Association

 Registration

-• $30 late fee if registration is received after deadline
+• $35 late fee for first piece, $15 for each subsequent piece, if registration is received after deadline

 • No limit on number of pieces or categories